dave-harrington/oi_biostat_labs/README.md

 Unit 0 contains two short tutorials for getting started with `R` and `R Markdown`: `00_intro_to_R.pdf` and `01_intro_to_Rmd.Rmd`.
 Subsequent units correspond to the chapters in *OpenIntro Biostatistics*.
 Each lab consists of three files: a handout file, a template file, and a solutions file.

-- The handout file (.pdf) contains background information and problem statements.
+- The handout file (`.pdf`) contains background information and problem statements.
 An instructor might choose to provide printed handout files to students so they can easily reference the problem statements while working through the labs.

-- The template file (.Rmd) contains space for entering answers (both plain text writing and code) along with additional guidance related to R and Rmd syntax.
+- The template file (`.Rmd`) contains space for entering answers (both plain text writing and code) along with additional guidance related to `R` and `R Markdown` syntax.
 When compiled, the template generates a PDF document.

-- The solutions file (.pdf) contains fully worked solutions and code.
+- The solutions file (`.pdf`) contains fully worked solutions and code.

-Each unit contains a 'Lab Notes' file (.pdf) that gives a high-level overview of the labs and provides detailed explanations of the `R` programming used in each lab.
+Each unit contains a 'Lab Notes' file (`.pdf`) that gives a high-level overview of the labs and provides detailed explanations of the `R` programming used in each lab.